wp-plugins/mit3xxxde-toolbar/readme.txt

 == Changelog ==

+= 2.5 =
+* new: you can change the distance from top

 = 2.4 =
-* new BackToTop-Button
+* new: BackToTop-Button

 = 2.3 =
-* new SearchDialog
+* new: SearchDialog

 = 2.0 =
 * new toolbar code